Warehouse Manager Interview Questions

 Example: “I have a great deal of experience maintaining warehouse equipment and keeping the overall condition of the warehouse up to standards.
-My career began as a materials handler, which included not only operating equipment but maintaining it as well.
+My career began as a materials handler which included not only operating equipment but maintaining it as well.
 As I progressed to supervisory and then management roles, I continued to be hands-on to maintain my knowledge of how the equipment functioned.
-I take great pride in maintaining a safe, clean and functional warehouse.
-The time my staff put into accomplishing this pays dividends when it comes to moving the materials around the warehouse safely and efficiently.”
+I take great pride in maintaining a safe, clean, and functional warehouse.
+The time my staff puts into accomplishing this pays dividends when it comes to moving the materials around the warehouse safely and efficiently.”

 Question: How would you go about hiring additional temporary staff to handle an upsurge in shipments?

-Example: “While I try to maintain a consistent operation as is possible, inevitably there are unexpected increases in activity due to seasonal shifts, new clients, and other events.
-I accommodate these by maintaining a small surplus of material moving equipment and supplies, and by being able to hire temporary workers when needed.
+Example: “While I try to maintain an operation as consistant as possible, there are inevitably unexpected increases in activity due to seasonal shifts, new clients, and other events.
+I accommodate them by maintaining a small surplus of material-moving equipment and supplies and by being able to hire temporary workers when needed.
 I develop and nurture relationships with temp agencies so that when I need workers, they are ready and have a portfolio of individuals I can choose from.
-I even go as far as giving temp agency personnel tours of our facility so they can understand our operations and better qualify the people they recommend to us.”
+I even go as far as giving tours of our facility to temp agency personnel so they can understand our operations and better qualify the people they recommend to us.”

 Question: What methods do you use to schedule employee shifts?

 Example: “When scheduling employee work shifts, the first consideration is the skills of each employee.
-I make sure that every shift has the right team of employees who have the necessary supervisory, logistics, and material moving skills.
-I also make sure that each employee’s schedule is on the shift that they are comfortable with and aligns with their personal life.
-Finally, I look at the entire schedule to make sure the employees are compatible with each other, and there are no known conflicts between them.”
+I make sure every shift has the right team of employees with the necessary supervisory, logistics, and material-moving skills.
+I also make sure each employee’s schedule is on the shift they are comfortable with and aligns with their personal life.
+Finally, I look at the entire schedule to make sure the employees are compatible with each other and there are no known conflicts between them.”

-Question: How do you communicate both achievements and issues with the organization’s management?
+Question: How do you communicate both achievements and issues to the organization’s management?

 Explanation: This is another follow-up question.
 It refers back to an answer you gave at the beginning of the interview about your general roles and responsibilities as a warehouse manager.
 Follow-up questions can occur at any time during the interview.
-These help the interviewer explore the topic in more detail, and also serve to ensure that your answers are consistent throughout the interview.
+They help the interviewer explore the topic in more detail and also serve to ensure your answers are consistent throughout the interview.
 Telling the truth and answering questions consistently will help you be successful during an interview.

 Example: “I have learned that keeping management apprised of the warehouse operations is a critical function of this role.
-The information I share with them includes our achievements, the status of the operations, and any issues we have encountered, which may impede our operations.
+The information I share with them includes our achievements, the status of the operations, and any issues we have encountered which may impede our operations.
 I generally do this in writing with regular reports.
-However, when necessary, I will contact one of the management team via phone or in-person to alert them of an impending issue and request their assistance in resolving it.”
+However, when necessary, I will contact a member of the management team by phone or in-person to alert them of an impending issue and request their assistance in resolving it.”

 Question: What warehouse management systems and other technologies are you experienced working with?

 Example: “Throughout my career, I have used several different warehouse management systems.
-Early on, these were mostly manual and involved spreadsheets such as Excel.
-However, as the industry developed, more specific tools were made available.
+Early on, they were mostly manual and involved spreadsheets such as Excel.
+However, as the industry has developed, more specific tools have been made available.
 The ones I’ve worked with and am most familiar with include Shipwell, GroundCloud, Rose Rocket, and FreightPOP.
-Each of these does a good job and have unique features and benefits.
-The one I prefer Shipwell, which I believe is the one you are currently using.
-It’s real-time data, and machine learning capabilities help to reduce waste and identify areas for improvement in our system.”
+Each of these does a good job and has unique features and benefits.
+I prefer Shipwell, which I believe is the one you are currently using.
+It’s real-time data and machine-learning capabilities help reduce waste and identify areas for improvement in our system.”

 Example: “One of the reasons I enjoy this job is the challenges it presents from changes in the industry.
 These are based on developments in technology, international trade, regulations, and other issues impacting supply chains.
-The ones I am most excited about include virtual warehousing. artificial intelligence, alternative shipping methods, and developments in material packaging and handling equipment.”
+The developments I am most excited about include virtual warehousing, artificial intelligence, alternative shipping methods, and developments in material packaging and handling equipment.”

 Additional Warehouse Manager Interview Questions